vk-maurya/vk-maurya/README.md

-- 👋 Hi, I’m @vk-maurya
+- 👋 Hi, I’m Vijay
 - 👀 I’m interested in Machine/Deep Learning Stuff
-- 🌱 I’m currently learning NLP related Task,HuggingFace
+- 🌱 I’m currently learning NLP related Task,HuggingFace.
-- 💞️ I’m looking to collaborate on Kaggle competition
 - 📫 you can reach me <a href='www.linkedin.com/in/vk-maurya'> Linkedin</a>

 <!---